Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Description of Problems

-In this program, the constraint enforces that the modularity associated with partition $T$ after adding the set of edges $E'$ is at least as large as the modularity of every other partition $P$ after adding the set of edges $E'$.
+In this program, the constraint $Q_T(w+b) \ge Q_P(w+b)$ enforces that the modularity associated with partition $T$ after adding weights $b$ is at least as large as the modularity of every other partition $P$.
 Thus, $T$ is in the set of optimal partitions for the modularity maximization problem.
-To enforce that $T$ is the unique optimal solution, the constraint could be replaced with $Q_\mathcal{T}(E') \ge Q_\mathcal{P}(E') + \epsilon$ for some small $\epsilon > 0$.
+To enforce that $T$ is the unique optimal solution, the constraint could be replaced with $Q_T(w+b) \ge Q_\mathcal{P}(w+b) + \epsilon$ for some small $\epsilon > 0$.